What is M&A in Investment Banking?

 There are several reasons why companies engage in M&A. It can be a strategic move to expand market share, increase profitability, diversify products or services, access new technologies, or achieve synergies.
 M&A transactions can be friendly, where both parties agree to the deal, or hostile, where the acquiring company makes an unsolicited offer.

-Related Article: Can Bank Employees Witness a Will?
+Related Article: Can a Bank Foreclose on a Home Equity Loan?

 Types of Mergers